coach-kg/idea-garden/content/notes/commonplace-book.md

 What to look for in software:
 - ability to connect and link notes,
+- structure,
 - good search feature,
 - text editing, tables, ...
 - (mobile app)

 This also helps feed your pattern recognition, curiosity, and thus feeds [creativity](notes/creativity.md), [Flow](notes/flow.md), and skill building.
 It's a positive feedback loop.

+Keep everthing in one place.
+Discover new links.